nextapps-de/mikado/README.md

 ### Transactions

 Since the array observer apply all changes on the array index instantly to the DOM, reconciliation has no chance to run.
-For this purpose you can use the `observer.transaction()` feature, which let you apply all changes within a function and commit them by taking reconciling into account.
+For this purpose you can use the `store.transaction()` feature, which let you apply all changes within a function and commit them by taking reconciling into account.

 ```js
 store.transaction(function(){